-Postoperative rehab depends on the surgery completed.
-A lateral release is quickest to recover from with osteotomies taking considerably longer.
-Recovery from surgery can last from 6 months to a year and physiotherapy is vital after a period of immobilization.
+Postoperative rehabilitation depends on the surgery completed.
+A lateral release is quickest to recover from, with osteotomies taking considerably longer.
+Recovery from surgery can last from 6 months to a year, and physiotherapy is vital after a period of immobilization.

-Patients should be discouraged from returning too early to contact sports before they have undergone sufficient physiotherapy to aid the strengthening of surrounding muscles.
+Patients should be discouraged from returning too early to contact sports before they have undergone sufficient physiotherapy to aid the strengthening of surrounding muscles and the core.
 Slip-on knee braces may be of benefit in the early rehabilitative phase.
-The importance of adherence to a physiotherapy plan after initial dislocation should be a point of emphasis as good compliance may minimize the risk of further dislocation/operative intervention.
+The importance of adherence to a physiotherapy plan after initial dislocation should be a point of emphasis, because good compliance may minimize the risk of further dislocation and the need for operative intervention.

 Close liaison between emergency medicine doctors, orthopedic teams, radiology, and physiotherapy is vital to managing patellar dislocations safely.
 This is especially true in the early stages when additional CT/MRI scans may be required to rule out more serious injuries.
 Once the patient is on the non-operative management path, physiotherapists are crucial in ensuring patients strengthen muscles correctly as this may be all that is needed to manage an acute dislocation.
 Working within an interprofessional team will enhance patient care and outcomes.

 |||Fithian DC,Paxton EW,Stone ML,Silva P,Davis DK,Elias DA,White LM, Epidemiology and natural history of acute patellar dislocation.
 The American journal of sports medicine.
 2004 Jul-Aug; [PubMed PMID: 15262631]|